 A Guide to Summer Camping with Drifters Campervans

-There might only be a few weeks of Summer left, but an end to the warm days isn't even close to being in sight.
-There's still plenty of time to organise a weekend away, and if you're local to the Sunshine Coast like us, away can be right here in our backyard.
+Summer might not be quite here yet, but the warm weather has well and truly arrived and we’re already planning this season’s adventures.
+With months of beautiful warm days rolling out in front of us, it’s time to pack up the car and head away for the weekend.
+And if you're local to the Sunshine Coast like us, away can be right here in our backyard.
 Erin from Drifters Campervans shares some of her favourite spots to camp on the Sunshine Coast and why they believe in exploring your own town.

 Why are you a fan of exploring locally?
 Why do you think it's important to take time off in your own town?